CenturyHSProgramming/single-webpage-project/project/README.md

-# Project Name: Single Web Page
+# Project Name: Single Web Page with Style

 ## Project Description
 ***GOAL***: Students will be able to write and organize content for a single web page that contains a variety of HTML headers, images, paragraphs, lists, and links and style the content using a variety of CSS techniques.